ComScore

 Located in ritzy Marin County (not far from Napa wineries), Point Reyes National Seashore is where you will spot elephant seals rolling on the beach.
 Something about the salty air, crashing breaking waves and shoreline pastel sunsets also makes this a perfect romantic park to visit with someone special.
 If you decide to make a night of it, cozy Coast Campground is a perfect place to pitch a tent nestled in a grassy hillside.

-best camping sites in ca pinnacles national park
+best camping in california pinnacles national park

 Best for Bird Watching